SteveWalsh1989/AnchorTabs/README.md

 ---|---
 <img width="414" height="428" alt="image" src="https://github.com/user-attachments/assets/2405f666-3c84-4182-b68a-1cf3b6312eeb" /> | <img width="419" height="425" alt="image" src="https://github.com/user-attachments/assets/796a0d29-617e-41d7-a1f6-2481bf48fb6b" />

-## Why make it
-- Personally I never found the ALT TAB or ALT SHIFT TAB or swipe up to be a good way of switching for active windows, especially if just switching often between a few of the opened windows
-- This allows you to select a few windows for quick access on the menu bar, this means no more leaving a small section overlapping or having windows different heights to try move quickly or using swipe and then figuring out which window is which.
-- You can add spacing so can position to the center of the screen, great for ultrawide monitors

 ## Features

 - Menu bar app (`LSUIElement`) with no Dock icon.